 This easy-to-make tagine is the perfect marriage of rich lamb with sweet apricots and sharp lemons.

 Start by searing 1kg of diced lamb in batches in a hot casserole until browned on all sides.
 Remove from the pan.
-Quickly fry a couple of sliced red onions and a few fat garlic cloves until just soft but not browning.
+Quickly fry a couple of sliced red onions and a few fat garlic cloves until just soft but not brown.
 Return the meat to the pan and add a 240g can of chickpeas (drained), a 400g can of chopped plum tomatoes, a good handful of dried apricots (roughly chopped), a couple of preserved lemons (roughly chopped), about 200ml of chicken stock, a couple of tablespoons of ras el

 Cook in a 160°C oven for at least 3 hours, checking from time to time and adding more spice if need and a splash of water or stock if the liquid gets low.
 The tagine is ready when the sauce has intensified and the lamb is falling-apart tender.